A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

-In the partially pooled NSUM model, we assume that there are $M$ municipalities and each respondent $i$ reports the number of people they know in group $k$ in municipality $m$, denoted $Y_{ikm}$.
-Our aim is to estimate the number of people in the hidden group $k$ in municipality $m$, $N_{km}$, where the total population size of $m$ is $N_m$.
-We assume that the rate at which respondent $i$ is aware of people in group $k$ in municipality $m$ is given by $\lambda_{ikm}$.
-We model the number of people in group $k$ in municipality $m$ that person $i$ knows given this rate by
+In the partially pooled NSUM model, we assume that there are $M$ municipalities and each respondent $i$ reports the number of people they know in group $k$ in municipality $m$, denoted $y_{ikm}$.
+Our aim is to estimate the number of people in the hidden group $k$ in municipality $m$, $N_{km}$, where the total population size of $m$, $N_m$, is known.
+To account for overdispersion in the data, we follow \citet{Zheng_2006} and use a Negative Binomial distribution to model the responses from each survey respondent and assume